 - Máire O'Leary

-The AOTI Board of Directors delegate responsibility for the day to day running of the Association to the Management Team.
-The team is comprised of a minimum of ten members appointed by the Board and is led by Odhrán Allen, AOTI Chief Strategy Officer.
+The AOTI Board of Directors delegate responsibility for the day-to-day running of the Association to the Management Team.
+This Team is comprised of up to 15 AOTI members appointed by the Board and is led by Odhrán Allen, AOTI Chief Executive Officer.
 Occasionally additional members may be co-opted onto the Management Team as the need arises.
 Service on the Management Team is on a voluntary basis for AOTI members.
 The current members of AOTI Management Team are:

 - Joan Elliott